Toggle: English / Spanish

 Chemical pneumonitis is inflammation of the lungs or breathing difficulty due to inhaling chemical fumes or breathing in and choking on certain chemicals.

-Many household and industrial chemicals are capable of producing both an
+Many household and industrial chemicals can produce both an

 and a form of inflammation in the lungs.